rodjek/puppet-logrotate/README.md

-                  log files or issue an error (optional). olddir          - A String path to a directory that rotated logs should be moved to (optional). postrotate      - A command String that should be executed by /bin/sh after the log file is rotated (optional). prerotate       - A command String that should be executed by /bin/sh before the log file is rotated and only if it will be rotated (optional).
+                  log files or issue an error (optional). olddir          - A String path to a directory that rotated logs should be moved to (optional). postrotate      - A command String or an Array of Strings that should be executed by /bin/sh after the log file is rotated (optional). prerotate       - A command String that should be executed by /bin/sh before the log file is rotated and only if it will be rotated (optional).